Syahrini

 Rini Fatimah Zaelani (born 1 August 1980), known professionally as Syahrini, is an Indonesian singer and actress.
-She spent her childhood in Sukabumi, and later earned a bachelor's degree in law from Pakuan University in Bogor.
+She spent her childhood in Sukabumi and later earned a bachelor's degree in law from Pakuan University in Bogor.
 Her first album was My Lovely, released in 2008.
 Also in her discography is the song "Tatapan Cinta," which appeared on the compilation soundtrack album of the film Coklat Stroberi (Chocolate Strawberry).

 Career

-In 2008, she collaborated with songwriters, including Dewiq and Yovie Widianto, for her first pop solo album, My Lovely.
+In her early music career, she and her sister formed a duo vocal group named "Duo Geulis" which has a dangdut genre.
+Later, in 2008, she collaborated with songwriters, including Dewiq and Yovie Widianto, for her first pop solo album, My Lovely.
 Two songs from that album, "Bohong" (Lies) and "My Lovely", were released as singles.
 In mid-2009, Syahrini released the single "Pusing Setengah Mati".

 In late 2009, Syahrini met Anang Hermansyah on a TV show who then asked her to be his duet partner.
 Together they released the singles "Jangan Memilih Aku" (Don't Choose Me) and "Cinta Terakhir" (The Last Love).

 In 2010, she recorded a cover version of the late Alda Risma's song "Aku Tak Biasa" (I'm Not Used To Be), and reestablished her career as an independent solo female singer, after the collaboration with him ended.